getsentry/sentry.engineering/data/blog/js-mutation-testing-our-sdks.md

 To find this out we used ... well ...
 Sentry.
 More specifically, Sentry's tracing and performance monitoring capabilities, as well as dashboards to keep track of the MT results.
 We replaced the simple `npx stryker` command with a [small Node script](https://github.com/getsentry/sentry-javascript/blob/f6a05b83144daf046878306aa9a946380ab56bef/scripts/stryker/run-with-sentry.mjs) that would initialize the Sentry Node SDK, use the Stryker JS API to start the mutation testing run and wrap a couple of Sentry spans around the test operations.

-Ultimately, we created added a new script to the packages' `package.json`s so that engineers can run a mutation test with the comfort of a simple `yarn test:mutation` command.
+Ultimately, we added a new script to the packages' `package.json`s, so that engineers can run a mutation test with the comfort of a simple `yarn test:mutation` command.

 ## Mutation Test Results

 So, how did our tests do?
-Well, it's complicated, so let's talk about Mutation Test results, our interpretations as well as about runtime performance.
+Well, it's complicated.
+So let's talk about Mutation Test results, our interpretations as well as about runtime performance.
 We opted 12 of our packages into MT and got rather mixed results.
 Take our core SDK package as an example:

 ![Core SDK package mutation test results](/images/js-mutation-testing-our-sdks/mt-result-core.png)